Editor’s note: A shorter version of this appeared in the Detroit Free Press on February 11, 2018.

 Because provisions for governance of UM, MSU, and WSU are contained in the Michigan Constitution, change would require a vote of the people.
 This could occur with a constitutional amendment initiated by the people or by legislative resolution.
 Or it could occur with changes recommended by a constitutional convention empowered to consider the constitutional document as a whole and the balance of power between branches of government and among levels of government.

-Michigan is an outlier in the autonomy constitutionally granted to its flagship universities, in the independent election of the boards of those universities, and the absence of a consolidated governing board or coordinating board to oversee and serve as liaison between the universities and state government.
+Michigan is an outlier in the autonomy constitutionally granted to its flagship universities, in the independent election of the boards of those universities, and in the absence of a consolidated governing board or coordinating board to oversee and serve as liaison between the universities and state government.

-Some argue that this has embolden the University of Michigan to become one of the best public universities in America, for Michigan State to become the premier land grant college in America, and for Wayne State to serve its role as an urban university.
+Some argue that this has emboldened the University of Michigan to become one of the best public universities in America, for Michigan State to become the premier land grant college in America, and for Wayne State to serve its role as an urban university.

 The downside is that these three universities are not beholden to the governor or legislature.
 The priorities of their boards may not align with the priorities of the governor or legislature.
 This arrangement may create structural diseconomies and inefficiencies with duplication of functions and academic programs.